 Most of the walkway is made from a fabricated aluminum material called Dynaplank, which is a durable tread surface.
 It takes you between wooden platforms, which were designed to have little impact on the trees from which they are suspended, allowing them room to grow.

-The adventure section is created with just as much safety in mind, but it’s meant to make you really feel aware of your height among the redwoods.
+The adventure section is created with just as much safety in mind, but it’s meant to make you feel especially aware of your height among the redwoods.
 Visitors can feel each other walking on the bridge as it sways gently in the wind, and the mesh railings make you feel more exposed!

 We’re lucky to live minutes away from the tallest, biggest trees in the world.
 You can head just across the Golden Gate Bridge and check out Muir Woods, which has amazing redwood trees that are between 600 and 800 years old and up to 300 feet (91 meters) tall.
 But if you’re willing to make a road trip up north, this new Redwood experience in Eureka is unlike any other!